Spanish American War Website Banner

 The 1st New Hampshire Volunteer Infantry departs Concord, New Hampshire

 As spring passed into summer, the regiment sweltered at Camp Thomas, which was growing more and more unhealthy by the day.
-The camp became the home to over 40,000 men, but did not have adequate sanitation or fresh water.
+The camp became the home to about 60,000 men, but did not have adequate sanitation or fresh water.
 Also, as men were brought together from all over the country, many men were exposed to strains of illnesses to which their bodies had little immunity, adding to the amount of sickness.

 In July, a target shooting match was held between nine regiments at Camp Thomas.
 The 1st New Hampshire’s team did quite well, coming in second in the competition, scoring 474 points to the 8th Massachusetts’ team’s 481 points.
 The team consisted of twelve men, and the range was 150 yards.
 The regiment’s best marksman was R. L. Piper of Company K who scored six “bulls eyes” out of ten shots.